toddkao/lightningkatana.github.io/README.md

 -------
 * Added CNAME and setup DNS for toddkao.com
 * Added new menu bar
-* Added .html file extension removal ( .htaccess )
+* Added url .html file extension removal ( handled by .htaccess )
 * Back-to-top button on bottom right

 ### To be completed